ip-repo/exif-view/README.md

 This program  relies on <a href="https://exiftool.org/">ExifTool</a>.

-ExifTool program is used for reading, writing and manipulating metadata in various file formats.
+ExifTool program is used for reading, writing and manipulating metadata in various file formats.<br>
-Exif Viewer allow the users to choose a file and then by using ExifTool the metadata of the file is displayed in a neat html format.
-Exif Viewer also allow to save the metadata as text, html or csv.
+Exif Viewer allow the users to choose a file and then by using ExifTool the metadata of the file is displayed in a neat html format.<br>ExifViewer also allow to save the metadata as text, html or csv.

 ## Install ExifTool
 This program was built to be used on windows so we will need to download the windows version of exiftool.